 If you’ve been charged with an “indictable offense,” the judge will tell you when your next court appearance, the preliminary hearing, is.

 Attorney Options — Iowa Criminal Defense Lawyers

 Court Appointed Counsel

-If you make little enough — usually under about $10k/year in Iowa — the court will offer to appoint counsel for you.
+If you make little enough, the court will offer to appoint counsel for you.
 Usually, this is through the State Public Defender’s office.
-If the state public defender’s office has a “conflict” on your case or otherwise can’t represent you, the judge’s clerk will pick and assign you private appointed counsel.
+If the state public defender’s office has a “conflict” on your case or otherwise can’t represent you, the judge’s clerk will assign you private appointed counsel.
 Appointed counsel can choose to accept or decline your case.

 Whether your appointed counsel is the SPD’s office or private appointed counsel, you’ll be responsible for paying the state back for your representation if you’re “reasonably able to do so.”

 In Iowa, the order to pay attorneys’ fees usually happens before the close of the case, which means you’ll still have a right to counsel at that point.
 If you can’t afford to pay, tell your attorney.
 The court is required to exercise discretion in determining whether or not you’re required to pay the state back for your representation.

 You can hire an attorney at nearly any point in the criminal process.
 You can hire an attorney before you’re even charged with a crime if you have reason to think you’re under investigation or might be investigated.
 You can hire an attorney while you’re still in custody.
 You can hire an attorney right before trial if you’re so-inclined, although doing something like this is inadvisable; many attorneys won’t take on representation right before a trial because they won’t have adequate time to prepare and because they’ll already have missed out on valuable opportunities to try to negotiate with the district attorneys.